-Temporal plots are provided in the following subsections for well MW-1603.
+Temporal plots are provided in Section 4.1.1 through Section 4.1.3 for monitoring well MW-1603 (Figure 4-1 through Figure 4-12).
 Each of the plots uses the following color-coding system:

-- Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but greater than the method detection limit (MDL) (denoted as estimated "J" values). - Green indicates a concentration not detected at or above the MDL (denoted as "U"); results were conservatively plotted as the MDL.
+- Red indicates a concentration reported above the reporting limit. - Orange indicates a concentration reported below the reporting limit but greater than the • method detection limit (MDL) (denoted as estimated "J" values). - Green indicates a concentration not detected at or above the MDL (denoted as "U"); results • were conservatively plotted as the MDL.

 The October 19, 2017 data for the BSFAP water is presented for comparison.
-The BSFAP water signature is plotted as a constant concentration in Figure 4-1 to Figure 4-12.
-As the BSFAP accepted fly ash before 1970, it is probable that BSFAP water quality has historically varied over time.
-However, since the BSFAP ceased accepting fly ash before 2016, the water quality is anticipated to be more stable; therefore, the October 19, 2017 data provides a reasonable representation of current BSFAP conditions.
+The BSFAP water signature is plotted as a constant concentration in Figure 4-1 through Figure 4-12.
+It is probable that BSFAP water quality historically varied over time since the BSFAP accepted fly ash before 1970.
+However, the BSFAP ceased accepting fly ash in November 2015 and the surface water quality is anticipated to be more stable following this termination of relatively constant fly ash addition.
+Therefore, the October 19, 2017 data provides a reasonable representation of BSFAP surface water conditions.
+Shortly after the October 2017 sample collection, BSFAP closure work including contouring of CCR in preparation for geomembrane cover installation began near the surface water collection area and samples were no longer representative.
+Geomembrane installation was completed over the entire pond in November 2020 and the BSFAP is now closed.